delawarePro/dlw-kentico-xperience-typesense/docs/Search-collection-querying.md

 }
 ```

-The controller retrieves `Index.cshtml` stored in `Views/Search/` solution folder.
+The controller retrieves `collection.cshtml` stored in `Views/Search/` solution folder.
 You can use `GetRouteData` method to assemble the parameters of the url of the endpoint defined in `SearchController`.

 ```cshtml
 @model SearchResponse<DancingGoatSearchResultModel>